HarrisonMKG/space-school-pcb/README.md

 - Arudino Nano Every(ABX00028.IntLib)
 - SD Card Reader (MICROSD_SPI_OR_SDIO_CARD.IntLib)

-Drag each of these files into Altium and a window below should pop up where you want to select "Import".
+Drag each of these files into Altium and a window below should pop up where you want to select "Import". **If you are having issues with this, you can also do `Components>Import Library`**

 ![alt text](https://github.com/HarrisonMKG/space-school-pcb/blob/739b23a0e3657eb07eec198d646021f00f01a6ff/docs/Pasted_image_20231102211819.png)